Career Program – 3. Create Career Planner

 Make A Decision- Pick Your Dream Career!

 Just do it!
 Decide on one career!
-Studies show that those who make concrete career goals are 50% more successful.
-Other studies indicate that even a “wrong” decision is worse than no action.
-Many times, it gives the experience needed to move forward.
+Studies show that those who make firm career goals are 50% more successful.
+Other studies indicate that even a bad decision is worse than no decision.
+Many times, it gives experience needed to move forward.